ROCm/rocprofiler-systems/docs/install/install.rst

 Operating system support
 ========================================

 ROCm Systems Profiler is only supported on Linux.
-See `Supported operating systems <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html#supported-operating-systems>`_, for the detailed list of operating systems supported on ROCm.
+See `Supported operating systems <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html#supported-operating-systems>`_ for ROCm supported operating systems.

 Other OS distributions might function but are not supported or tested.